Azure/carbon-aware-keda-operator/README.md

       maxReplicas: 10                      # do less
 ```

 To set the thresholds, the idea is to find the range between minimum and maximum carbon intensity ranges and divide them into “buckets”.

-In the example above the three thresholds could represent “low”, “medium”, and “high” where :
+In the example above, we use 3 thresholds that represent “low”, “medium”, and “high” where :

+- the 3 buckets size is defined by : (max - min) / 3 = (571 - 370) / 3 = 67

+- low bucket : carbon intensity is equal or lower to 437 (= 370 + 67),

+- medium bucket : carbon intensity is between 438 and 504 (= 370 + 67 + 67),

-- a carbon intensity value of 437 and below is considered low,
+- high bucket : carbon intensity is 571 or higher
-- 438 – 504 is medium intensity,
-- 505 or more is high intensity.

 Configuring thresholds in an array like this gives you flexibility to create as many thresholds/buckets as needed.